ingvar-soloma/chatgogo/tood.md

  - achievements
  - direct messages throw a bot
  - interests
  - scam detection

- - blur photo
+ # Bugs
- - handleTextMessage case "start": тільки для тих, хто без кімнати та не у чаті
+ - handleTextMessage case "start": only for those without a room and not in a chat
- -
+ - unknown command: send only to the sender (DO NOT SEND TO THE PARTNER) ⚠️ Unsupported message type.